Abbey Church of Sainte-Foy: Architecture

 The ambulatory allowed pilgrims to glimpse into the sanctuary space through a metal grill.
 The metal grill was created out of donated shackles from former prisoners who attributed their freedom to Sainte-Foy.
 The chains also have a number of symbolic meanings including reminding pilgrims of the ability of Sainte-Foy to free prisoners and the ability of monks to free the penitent from the chains of sin.
 The stories associated with the ability of Sainte-Foy to free the faithful follows a specific pattern.
 Often a faithful pilgrim is captured and chained about the neck, they pray to Sainte-Foy and are miraculously freed.
 The captor is sometimes tortured and then dismissed.
 The liberated pilgrims would then immediately travel to Conques and dedicate their former chains to Sainte-Foy relaying their tale to all who would listen.
 As stories spread pilgrimage traffic increased.

 A sculpted capital in the cloister.

 There is little exterior ornamentation on Conques except necessary buttresses and cornices.
-The exception to this is the Last Judgment tympanum located above the western entrance.
+The exception to this is the tympanum located above the western entrance which depicts the Second Coming.
 As pilgrimages became safer and more popular the focus on penance began to wane.
 Images of doom were used to remind pilgrims of the purpose of their pilgrimage.
 The tympanum appears to be later than the artwork in the nave.
 This is to be expected as construction on churches was usually begun in the east and completed in the west.
 The tympanum depicts Christ in Majesty presiding over the judgment of the souls of the deceased.
 The cross behind Christ indicates he is both Judge and Savior.
 Archangel Michael and a demon weigh the souls of the deceased on a scale.
 The righteous go to Christ's right while the damned go to Christ's left where they are eaten by a Leviathan and excreted into Hell.
 The tortures of Hell are vividly depicted including poachers being roasted by the very rabbit they poached from the monastery.
 The tympanum also provides an example of cloister wit.
 A bishop who governed the area of Conques but was not well liked by the monks of Conques is depicted as being caught in one of the nets of Hell.
 The virtuous are depicted less colorfully.
 The Virgin Mary, St. Peter and the pilgrim St. James stand on Christ's left.
 Above their heads are scrolls depicting the names of the Virtues.
 Two gable shaped lintels act as the entrance into Heaven.
 In Heaven Abraham is shown holding close the souls of the righteous.
 A pudgy abbot leads a king, possibly Charlemagne, into heaven.
 Sainte-Foy is shown on the lower left kneeling in prayer and being touched by the outstretched hand of God.
 Particularly interesting are carvings of the "curieux" (the curious ones), forerunners of the World War II-era cartoon image known as Kilroy, who peek over the edges of the tympanum.
 The tympanum was inspired by illuminated manuscripts and would have been fully colored; small traces of the color survive today.